bluerock-io/auto-docs/content/scaffold/by_hand.md

 Compared to the default specification from the previous chapter, we have made one important change as well as several small cosmetic changes to make the specification more idiomatic and easier to read.
-1. Most importantly, we have removed the existential quantifiers from the postcondition.
+1. Most importantly, we removed the existential quantifiers from the postcondition.
 Instead of merely requiring the references to contain any two numbers, we now specify exactly that the reference `x` must contain the initial value of `y` and vice versa.